 The Hispanic American Musicians and Artists Cultural Association hosts the festival to celebrate the music, food, art and culture of Latin America.
 Numerous musicians, both locally and from overseas, perform to honor the rich Spanish heritage in New Orleans.

-The 2018 celebration will take place at Generations Hall in the Warehouse district.
 Check back for this year’s line up, but previous artists have included Oro Solido, Roma Paz, El Sherrif and many more.

 In addition to live music and fantastic food, the Krewe of Quetzal will kick off the celebration with a New Orleans style parade, “Desfile de Las Americas”.
-On Saturday, October 13th, see the Hispanic community ride in elaborate costumes, throwing souvenirs to the crowds.
+On Saturday, see the Hispanic community ride in elaborate costumes, throwing souvenirs to the crowds.

 Located on Elysian Fields, the park anchors Frenchmen Street, known for its incredible music venues.
 Originally developed as part of the tract of land owned by the Marigny de Mandeville family in the early 1800s,...